dotnet/docs-maui/docs/mac-catalyst/includes/add-entitlements.md

 </plist>
 ```

-The App Sandbox entitlement is defined using the `com.apple.security.app-sandbox` key, of type `Boolean`.
+The App Sandbox entitlement is defined using the `com.apple.security.app-sandbox` key, of type `boolean`.
 For information about App Sandbox, see [Protecting user data with App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) on developer.apple.com.
 For information about the App Sandbox entitlement, see [App Sandbox Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_app-sandbox).

-If your app opens outgoing network connections, you'll also need to add the `com.apple.security.network.client` key, of type `Boolean`, to your *Entitlements.plist* file:
+If your app opens outgoing network connections, you'll also need to add the `com.apple.security.network.client` key, of type `boolean`, to your *Entitlements.plist* file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>